abigailsegreta/mindfulmasturbation/index.md

 Self-image and body issues, imposed by society or ourselves, can also rear their head when we focus intimately on our physical self.
 There are a variety of ways to grow a love for your body, including using mindful masturbation to help you internalize how wonderful your body is and how fantastic it can make you feel.
 However, there are also avenues ranging from self affirmation and personal gratitude practices to therapy or counseling that can help build self-love.

 Some may find it difficult to sexually stimulate their body at all.
 This can stem from a wide range of causes but is almost certainly not as uncommon or strange as you may think it is.
-Researching online or speaking with a therapist can help you feel less alone and provide ideas and steps for how to work on and through this challenge, if you desire.
+Researching online or speaking with a sex therapist can help you feel less alone and provide ideas and steps for how to work on and through this challenge, if you desire.
 Mindful masturbation might also be helpful if it's not something you've attempted before, although your mileage may vary and working with someone you trust is most likely to be a helpful way forward.
-Most importantly, you are not broken -- all humans have a unique path to pleasure to walk.
+Most importantly, you are not broken -- all humans have to walk a unique path to pleasure.

-Physical disabilities can cause difficulty with masturbation due to a variety of reasons.
+Physical disabilities can cause difficulty with masturbation for a variety of reasons.
 Advocacy and support groups may be able to provide information and tips on masturbation relevant to different situations; toys and body supports of different kinds may help as well.
-Mindful masturbation or sexual massage can also be possible with a receptive partner or sex worker as alternative options.
+As an alternative, mindful masturbation or sexual massage can also be possible with a receptive partner or sex worker as alternative options.

-In some cases, a partner might express emotions ranging from curiosity to concern with an exercise such as mindful masturbation.
+In some cases, a partner might express emotions ranging from curiosity to concern about an exercise like mindful masturbation.
 Hopefully you can remind your partner that masturbation is normal and healthy.
-In some cases, it may help to remind them that being in touch with your own body and desires can make you a more full sexual being including in sexual activities with them.
+In some cases, it may help to remind them that being in touch with your own body and desires can make you a more full sexual being, including in sexual activities with them.
 You may even want to invite your partner to read this information and perhaps try mindful masturbation for themselves!

 ## Closing